lharding/orcs/README.md

 Finallly, ORCS operates on the orcsfile found at `$HOME/.orcsfile` when run.
 This can itself be a symlink to a specified entry-point, allowing a single directory tree to manage configuration for multiple machines or users by simply pointing their .orcsfiles to different real orcsfiles within the directory.

+### Commands

+#### `orcs`

+Compile the tree of orcsfiles beginning at `$HOME/.orcsfile` into a list of symlink names and targets, and update `$HOME` to match, moving any found configuration files into the orcs directory as it goes.

+#### `orcs track <FILE>`

+Move `FILE` into a directory whose path relative to the top-level `orcsfile` is the same as `FILE`'s path relative to `$HOME` and add the necessary directives to the top-level orcsfile to create and maintain links to `FILE`'s previous location.

+This command only moves the file and updates the top-level orcsfile, so be sure to run `orcs` afterwards.

 ### orcsfile format

 A list of directives, one per line, from the following set: